Pleural mesothelioma starts in the layers of tissue that cover the lung (pleura).

 Removing part of the pleura

-This is a major operation that can sometimes be done using keyhole surgery.
-The surgeon makes 3 small wounds, each about an inch (2cm) long.
-They take away as much of the mesothelioma as possible.
-They also put a substance into the space to stop fluid building up in future.
+This is a major operation that is sometimes carried out using keyhole surgery.
+The surgeon makes 3 small wounds, each about an inch long.
+They take as much of the mesothelioma away as possible.
+They also put a substance into the space to stop fluid building up in the future.

 Instead of keyhole surgery your surgeon might need to make a large wound in your chest.